About Narelle Carter-Quinlan BAppSc

 Then released it into the flow, choosing to travel on...

-Now I make Images, write Words.
+Now, in my 60th year, I make Images, write Words.

 Still Practice and Teach Yoga.
 Still make Dance.